-- › the relevant person suspects money laundering or financing of terrorism; or - › the relevant person has doubts about the veracity or adequacy of any documents, data or information previously obtained under the CDD measures.
+- the relevant person suspects money laundering or financing of terrorism; or - the relevant person has doubts about the veracity or adequacy of any documents, data or information previously obtained under the CDD measures.

-3.3 Risk-based approach to identification measures
+3.3 Risk-based approach to Identification Measures

-20. A risk-based approach to the application of identification measures involves several discrete stages.
-The overall objective is to assess the most effective and proportionate way to manage the money laundering, terrorist financing, and proliferation financing risk faced by a supervised person.
-While these stages are required to be incorporated into polices and procedures, they do not need to take place in the sequence outlined below.
-They may also occur simultaneously.
+20. A risk-based approach to the application of identification measures is one that involves a number of discrete stages in assessing the most effective and proportionate way to manage the money laundering and the financing of terrorism risk faced by a supervised person.
+While these stages must be incorporated into policies and procedures, they do not need to take place in the sequence outlined below, and may occur simultaneously.

-21. The risk assessment of a particular customer (i.e. the CRA) will determine:

-- › the extent of information which will be requested;

-- › what evidence of identity will be obtained; - › the extent to which the resulting relationship will be scrutinised; and - › how often documents, data or information held will be reviewed.
+21. The risk assessment of a particular customer (customer risk assessment) will determine the extent of information which will be requested, what evidence of identity will be obtained, the extent to which the resulting relationship will be scrutinised, and how often documents, data or information held will be reviewed.

-22. Section 2.3 of this Handbook requires the board (or where the supervised person is not a company, senior management) of a supervised person to conduct (and keep up-to-date) a BRA, which considers the supervised person's risk appetite, activities and structure and concludes on the supervised person's exposure to money laundering, the financing of terrorism, and the financing of proliferation risk.
+22. Section 2.3 of this Handbook requires the Board (or where the supervised person is not a company, the senior management function) of a supervised person to conduct (and keep up-to-date) a business risk assessment, which considers the supervised person's risk appetite, activities and structure and concludes on the supervised person's exposure to money laundering and the financing of terrorism risk.

-23. This BRA will enable a supervised person to determine its initial approach to performing Stage 1 of the identification process as set out below, depending on the type of customer, product or service involved.
+23. This business risk assessment will enable a supervised person to determine its initial approach to performing Stage 1 of the identification process as set out below, depending on the type of customer, product or service involved.
 The remaining stages of the process require a supervised person to consider whether the specific circumstances of the customer will necessitate the application of further measures.

-24. Part 3A of the Money Laundering Order sets out exemptions from CDD requirements, including; circumstances in which exemptions do not apply (see Article 17A of the Money Laundering Order); exemptions from applying other identification requirements (see Articles 17B, 17C and 18 of the Money Laundering Order); and the obligations of a supervised person who is exempt from applying third party identification requirements (see Article 17D of the Money Laundering Order).
+24. Part 3A of the Money Laundering Order sets out exemptions from CDD requirements, including circumstances in which exemptions do not apply (See Article 17A), exemptions from applying third party and other identification requirements (See Articles 17B, 17C, 18) and the obligations of a supervised person who is exempt from applying third party identification requirements (See Article 17D).